xdrip/xdrip_docs/docs/troubleshoot/systemstatus.md

 ##### Buggy Samsung

+Renamed to Buggy Handset since other devices present this non-compliance.

+##### Buggy Handset

-This is not an error, but just the fact xDrip+ is [correcting](https://github.com/NightscoutFoundation/xDrip/issues/435) a non-compliance of Samsung devices.
+This is not an error, but just the fact xDrip+ is [correcting](https://github.com/NightscoutFoundation/xDrip/issues/435) an Android non-compliance of some devices.
+It is recommended to [enable it](../../use/misc/#wake-workarounds) when experiencing data loss.

 <img src="../images/M-SS-CSBSsg.png" style="zoom:75%;" />